-Observability is also relevant for JMeter to make sure that it is not under resource constraints nor is it a limiting factor for performing the tests; shortly stated, it ensures that the thermometer is not broken.
+Observability is also relevant for JMeter to make sure that it is not under resource constraints nor is it a limiting factor for performing the tests; briefly stated, it ensures that the thermometer is not broken.
 Another aspect is that it also helps with measuring performance at boundaries.
 When you use OpenTracing, it is not enough to know how long the application took to process a message; it is also important to know how long the message waited in the queue before being picked up.
 Instrumenting JMeter can provide a better approximation of that.

-For running automated tests it is best to have a conductor.
+For running automated tests, it is best to have a conductor.
 That is what Jenkins is.
 It will automate

 - provisioning of the environment